Bazgh/mialab/README.md

 - Evaluation

-Our Group task was on Classification, for which we explored the classical Machine Learning approaches such as Decision trees, and also embarked on Deep learning appraches with U-Net architecure.
+Our Group task was on Classification, for which we explored the classical Machine Learning approaches such as Decision trees, and also embarked on Deep learning approaches with U-Net architecure which led us to amazing Promising Results.

 Please find the report of our finding in MRI_Brain_Segmentation_Pooya_Zahra attached to this repo as a PDF file.